U.S.-Cuba Agricultural Trade: Past, Present, and Possible Future

 |1Volume is measured in millions of liters, and unit value is measured in dollars per liter.

 Source: U.S. Census Bureau, as cited by USDA, Foreign Agricultural Service.

 The prospects for U.S.-Cuba agricultural trade also depend on which policy measures the Cuban Government uses to foster further economic growth and development.
 A scenario featuring a broader opening of the Cuban economy to foreign trade and investment is likely to lead to more sustained growth of bilateral agricultural trade.
 Growth could be particularly strong if such an opening spurs income growth in Cuba and the expansion of sectors that rely on agricultural imports, such as tourism, restaurants, food service, food manufacturing, and livestock production.
 Cuba’s economic growth and expansion of bilateral agricultural trade are constrained by the availability of credit: the current credit rating for Cuba’s sovereign debt indicates sovereign debt of low quality and high credit risk.

 Congressional action would be needed to define the policy framework for establishing a more normal economic relationship with Cuba.
 Actions that might stimulate U.S. agricultural exports to Cuba include a loosening of restrictions on private-sector credit for Cuban purchases of U.S. agricultural products and allowing Cuba to export products (agricultural and nonagricultural) to the United States, which would enable Cuba to accumulate the foreign exchange needed to increase its agricultural imports.

-U.S.-Cuba Agricultural Trade: Past, Present and Possible Future , by Steven Zahniser, Bryce Cooke, Jerry Cessna, Nathan Childs, Mildred Haley, Michael McConnell, and Carlos Arnade, USDA, Economic Research Service, June 2015
+U.S.-Cuba Agricultural Trade: Past, Present and Possible Future , by Steven Zahniser, Bryce Cooke, Jerry Cessna, Nathan Childs, David Harvey, Mildred Haley, Michael McConnell, and Carlos Arnade, USDA, Economic Research Service, June 2015